Getting Started

 - Charts - Visualizations of the data.

-Select an option and you'll see a prompt, a preview, a specification, and code:
+Select a component from the sidebar and you'll see an editable prompt, a preview, a specification, and code:

 Preview